 We’re not here to posture: this is, at its core, a lighthearted informative piece to pose an interesting question while you skim it on the morning commute.
-But if you have a look at any and all of our other discussions on the topic of sex (start here, here and here), you’ll quite comfortably see that we at Man of Many don’t find the topic uncomfortable.
+But if you have a look at any and all of our other discussions on the topic of sex (read our articles 8 Mistakes Men Make in the Bedroom, The Man’s Guide to Keeping Things Interesting in the Bedroom, and The Ultime Guide on How to Use Tinder for Men), you’ll quite comfortably see that we at Man of Many don’t find the topic uncomfortable.

 Sex is an undeniably good time (except for when it isn’t), and we’d seldom recommend not having it.
 There’s something fun about a first date that ends up between the sheets, too–it’s honest and removes the anticipation that some enjoy, but others don’t.
 It’s also evident during plenty of first dates that while it’s probably not going to be happily ever after, it could still be a quality romp.

 Having sex on the first date is also an easy way to level the playing field, with both parties essentially giving up on playing games, and confessing that at the end of the day, they’re both down for a good time.